 It’s because 22/7 explains the timing of all the Jewish feasts.

 The above formula has a “week” for its denominator.
 It’s the lowest possible unit that creates the simplest formula for pi.

 Pi is about space and time

 When we think about pi, we think of a circle.
-We usually do not equate the circle with time but rather with space and distance.
+We usually do not equate the circle with time but instead with space and distance.
 But when you think about it, natural clocks are based on the circle.
 The moon goes around the earth, the earth around the sun, the sun around the galaxy.
-Even the stars in relation to Precession forms a small circuit.
+Even the stars in relation to Precession form a small circuit.

 Ho Ariel, Ariel, the city where David encamped! add ye year to year; let the feasts come round: (Isa 29:1 ASV)